RishiGupta12/SerialPundit/applications/9-bit-data.md

 - **Bit bang the GPIO** if available.
 This is mainly applicable to embedded system microcontroller where firmware manually constructs uart frame and send it over the same GPIO pin physically.

+There are one way in which 9th bit can be received by using 8 bit uart hardware.

+- **XOR parity error** The trick given below can be applied to determine the value of 9th bit where the sender is configured to send 9 bit data, no parity while the receiver supports only 8 bit data communication.

+  1. Configure receiver for 8 bit data and even parity.
+  2. When data is received calculate what should be the parity bit (0 or 1) for this particular 8 bits received.
+  3. Call Operating system specific API to check if any parity error has happened or not when receiving data.
+  4. Calculate XOR from the value obtained in step two and three.
+The result will be the 9th bit sent by sender.

 ##Emulating Mark and Space parity bit